 Interests & Risks

-Youth 13–15 years of age
+Teens 13-15 years of age

-• The “likes” serve to add validation and status which can influence teens’ decisions about what to post.
+• The “likes” serve to add validation and status which can influence teen’s decisions about what to post.

-• If teens are WATCHING live streams: Because it’s live, content can’t always be moderated, meaning anything can happen — from explicit language, to sexual content, to violence.
+• If teens are watching livestreams: Because it’s live, content can’t always be moderated, meaning anything can happen – from explicit language, to sexual content, to violence.

 • Become familiar with the apps, platforms, and websites your teen is streaming on and watching.
 Review the system’s privacy settings, parental controls (if applicable), and how to report inappropriate content and behaviour.

 • Be emotionally available and keep the lines of communication open.
-It is important to remind your teen they can always come to you for help without fear of getting into trouble, and reinforce it’s never too late to ask for help.
+It is important to remind your teen they can always come to you for help without fear of getting into trouble and reinforce it’s never too late to ask for help.

 Apps